 - BBC News: 'Will COVID-19 speed up the use of robots to replace human workers?'

-Please check university websites for the most up-to-date information on the impact of coronavirus, for example course start dates.
-The OfS website will also be regularly updated to reflect government policy on course delivery.
+Please check university websites for the most up-to-date information on the impact of coronavirus, including course start dates.
+The list of courses on the OfS website will also be regularly updated to reflect government policy on course delivery.

 30 July 2020